cloud-py-api/mediadc/.github/CONTRIBUTING.md

 ## Contributing to Source Code

-Thanks for wanting to contribute source code to the Mail app.
+Thanks for wanting to contribute source code to the MediaDC app.
 That's great!

 ## Translations